HW4500/HW3/README.md

 6) Call the .exe via the command line.
 Do be suprised if the result is not immediate, it takes for now 2 minutes to have a result for K=1000, N=250

-To launch Kecheng's code, replace in the main "retcode = algo(n, x, lb, ub, mu, covariance, lambda,depth,&objective,&avgret);" by "retcode = algo(n, x, lb, ub, mu, covariance, lambda,depth,&objective,&avgret);" and vice versa.
+To launch Kecheng's code, replace in the main "retcode = algo(n, x, lb, ub, mu, covariance, lambda,depth,&objective,&avgret);" by "retcode = algo2(n, x, lb, ub, mu, covariance, lambda,depth,&objective,&avgret);" and vice versa.